LeadWoods0902/DandD_Nightmare_Plague/Narrative/1 - The Worst days of their lives/1. The twinned ships/poem.md

 Memories of mahogany, forlorn.

 I long for sweet wine's tender caress,
-And bungalow's warmth, a cherished address.
+And home's warmth, a cherished address.
-Yearning for home in this endless chase,
+Yearning for rest in this endless chase,
 As we traverse this boundless space.

 Together we face the vast unknown,